JerryMacedoCastro/JerryMacedoCastro/README.md

  🔧 I'm current working as a fullstack engineer, focused on software development at <a href="https://www.ambevtech.com.br//">Ambev</a>.
  🎩 I recently assumed the tech leader position.
  👨‍💻 I'm continuous learning about React using Typescript and .NET.
- 😉 I'm not an expert but I'm comfortable talking in english.
+ 😉 I'm comfortable talking in english.

 ### Somethings I already worked with
 - HTML, CSS.